ChanukaST/BPERP/Design ERP Module Front-End/README.md

-  # Design ERP Module Front-End
+  #  ERP  Front-End

-  This is a code bundle for Design ERP Module Front-End.
+ This was made using Figam.
 The original project is available at https://www.figma.com/design/XPqEciFnm7tSgeozvbvrGO/Design-ERP-Module-Front-End.

   ## Running the code